| |||||||||

-How does a supplier punch-in to my Ariba Procurement Solution from the SAP Business Network?
+How does a supplier punch-in to my SAP Ariba Procurement Solutions site/realm from the SAP Business Network?

-When supplier users access your Ariba Procurement Solution from their SAP Business Network account, this generates a user profile (UP) form in your site.
+When supplier users access your Ariba Procurement Solutions site from their SAP Business Network account, this generates a user profile (UP) request in your site.
 These supplier users are assigned to the AribaSupplierNetworkUser password adapter.
-If these UP forms require no approvals, supplier users can access your application immediately and get assigned to the applicable supplier-specific groups.
+If these UP requests require no approvals, supplier users can access your application immediately and get assigned to the applicable supplier-specific groups.

 Cannot access the customer's site.
 Your buying organization must approve your access to their system before you proceed with this action.
 Please try again later.

-The UP form generates in your site, and the approvers on the flow can approve or deny the request.
+The UP request generates in your site, and the approvers on the approval flow can approve or deny the request.
 If approved, supplier users are created and can punch-in to your site successfully on the next attempt.

 Some situations when a supplier may access your Ariba Procurement Solution directly from the SAP Business Network follow: